eddygiraldo/portfolio-server/server/README.md

 # Portfolio server

 Portfolio server is an api with two routes in order to manage a stock portfolio.
-Portfolio server has been deployed on [Deployed]
+Portfolio server has been deployed on [Heroku]

 ## Decisions